a-sh-dev/hyd_ruby_terminal_app/README.md

 - Possiblity to add dad-jokes API integration for more maintainable external sources.
 - Randomised jokes can be filtered so it appear only once.
 There are currently 50 jokes in the material.
 - Speech features didn't work in this version, hope to be able to implement a text-to-speech feature.
+- Log-system:
+  - Implement the *'better or worse (with scale-measure slider) or same-same'* options to finalise log entry.
   - Possibility to add more feelings and emotions in the option list and a function to describe user's own emotions as well as adding short descriptions for the user log entries.
+  - Add feature to send log entries to user's e-mail.

 ### Credits